Unity-Technologies/DOTS-training-samples/Ported/jvalenzu/JobClothECS/Readme.md

 * one component for all the vertices, which doesn't imply a lot of parallelism.
 * IJobChunk operates in chunks of archtype instances which doesn't solve the problem - I'd have to have multiple entities to run in parallel
 * https://docs.unity3d.com/Packages/com.unity.entities@0.0/manual/manual_iteration.html
+* It seems like there are a lot of sequence points on the main thread to collect jobs and kick them off again.
+Is there a workflow that allows us to kick jobs off from other jobs?

+Alternatives:
+* naive, one entity and IJobParallelFor over vertices
+* naive + Burst compile
+* filter update mesh job on pins
+* one entity/component/mesh per letter, use ForEach
+* one entity/component per vertex
+* one entity/shared component/component instances cover range or chunked by output.

+[ ] Fill out JobSystem code until it compiles
+[ ] How do we convert component to match?
+[ ] break out sharable data?